Uruk: Architecture

-It is clear Eanna was dedicated to Inanna symbolized by Venus from the Uruk period.
+It is clear that Eanna was dedicated to Inanna, symbolized by Venus from the Uruk period.
 At that time, she was worshipped in four aspects as Inanna of the netherworld (Sumerian: ᵈinanna-kur), Inanna of the morning (Sumerian: ᵈinanna-hud₂), Inanna of the evening (Sumerian: ᵈinanna-sig), and Inanna (Sumerian: ᵈinanna-NUN).
 The names of four temples in Uruk at this time are known, but it is impossible to match them with either a specific structure and in some cases a deity.